dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 March 1 1994, 20:00 Zulu.

-First merchant unloads!
+First merchant unloads\!
 "War good as won" says Secretary of the Navy.
 "Mission accomplished" proclaims president.
 "One lone ship from Halifax to New York without any losses.
 A magnificent demonstration of naval power."